YJiangcm/Lion/README.md

 ## Citation
-Please cite the repo if you use the code in this repo.
+Please cite our paper if you use the code in this repo.

 ```
 @misc{alpaca,